wolfpassing/pixelding/readme.md

 ````

 ----
-#### EllipseRect(x0, y0, x1, y1 int, b bool)
+#### EllipseRect(x0, y0, x1, y1 int, set bool)
 Draw ellipse in the given box defined by x0,y0 to x1,y1.
-Set the pixels on b=true otherwise clear them.
+Set the pixels on set=true otherwise clear them.
 ````GO
 pd.EllipseRect(10,10,100,50)
 ````

 ----
-#### Circle(x0, y0, r int, b bool)
+#### Circle(x0, y0, r int, set bool)
 Draw a circle at x0,y0 with the radius r.
-Set the pixels on b=true otherwise clear them.
+Set the pixels on set=true otherwise clear them.
 ````GO
 pd.Circle(25,25,10,true)
 ````

 ----
-#### DotArc(x0, y0, r int, a1, a2, step int, bs bool)
+#### DotArc(x0, y0, r int, a1, a2, step int, set bool)
 Draw an dotted arc at x0,y0 with the radius r. a1 and a2 specify the degrees from and to.
-Set the pixels on b=true otherwise clear them.
+Set the pixels on set=true otherwise clear them.
 The arc is drawn allways clockwise.
 So the example should show the upper half circle.
 (9 to 3 on the clock)
 ````GO
 pd.DotArc(100,100,25,270,90,true)
 ````

 ----
-#### LineArc(x0, y0, r int, a1, a2, step int, bs bool)
+#### LineArc(x0, y0, r int, a1, a2, step int, set bool)
 Draw an arc at x0,y0 with the radius r. a1 and a2 specify the degrees from and to.
-Set the pixels on b=true otherwise clear them.
+Set the pixels on set=true otherwise clear them.
 The arc is drawn allways clockwise.
 So the example should show the lower half circle.
 (3 to 9 on the clock)
 ````GO
 pd.LineArc(100,100,25,90,270,true)
 ````

 ----
-#### LineRadius(x0,y0,r1,r2,a1 int, bs bool)
+#### LineRadius(x0,y0,r1,r2,a1 int, set bool)
 Draw a line from an circle center point x0,y0 to the given direction in degrees a1.
 The line is starting at the first radius r1 and ends at the second radius r2.
 Set the pixels on b=true otherwise clear them.
 ````GO